Table of Contents

 This is a card that delivers incredible 1440p performance in triple-A titles, even with ray tracing enabled in the games that support it.
 So, if you’re wondering about ray tracing, here’s the best card to jump in – you don’t have to break the bank for the RTX 2080 or RTX 2080 Ti anymore.

-The RTX 2080 and RTX 2080 Super are both faster graphics cards, but charge extra about $200 on top of the RTX 2070 Super price with no proportionate performance.
+The RTX 2080 and RTX 2080 Super are both faster Best Graphics Cards for Games, but charge extra about $200 on top of the RTX 2070 Super price with no proportionate performance.
 Hence, RTX 2070 Super should be the choice of those on a budget.
 This is all at the same nominal price as the slightly older and slightly slower RTX 2070.

 AMD Radeon VII AMD’s Big-Ticket Graphic Card